Language-specific queries

 Describes how to create queries that apply to specific languages.

-When setting up an index, you define its supported languages, see Architecture for a complete list of languages.
+When you set up an index, you define its supported languages.
 When searching a defined language, you use the Client

 class and the Search